Wiladams/asim/README.md

 Documentation
 =============

-You can read the [docs](https://github.com/Wiladams/asim/tree/master/docs) to get an idea of the runtime operators and how to use them to build programs.
+The [documentation](https://github.com/Wiladams/asim/tree/master/docs) should give you a good idea of the runtime and how the various operators work.
+You can also find some examples within the [examples](https://github.com/Wiladams/asim/tree/master/examples) directory of the repository.

 Note
 ====